wiemerm/DeploymentGuide/deployment_visual_guide.md

 ![Foam Tier 2 Example](./Photos/Foam/tier2_foam.png)

-Tier 3, the construction of the piece is such that seams are minimized or filed and smoothed to the point that the base material or method is no longer obvious:
+Tier 3, the construction of the piece is such that seams are minimized or filled and smoothed to the point that the base material or method is no longer obvious:

 ![Foam Tier 3 Example](./Photos/Foam/tier3_foam.png)